DigitalPublishingToolkit/Money-Lab-Reader/docs/2_2-RobinHood.md

 out over six years 2003-2009 at the U.S. stock markets, and even more importantly, Sakari’s research work on the algorithmic production and product development with the Parasite has been actually going on for more than 20 years.
-Robin Hood has not just dropped from the heaven.
+Robin Hood has not just dropped from the heavens.

 **Pekka:** Robin Hood has been in operation for two years.
 The co-op opened an office in June 2014 in Stuttgart, and then one in Berlin and